 (NOTE: All scholarships have been awarded - July 2014) There were a modest number of partial scholarships available for this program.
-Scholarships will be awarded on a first-come, first-served basis.
+Scholarships were awarded on a first-come, first-served basis.
 You will need to apply by filling out a scholarship application form once you are accepted into the program.
 The Yoga Dana Foundation, Spirit Rock and the Life Balance Institute are also offering 5 scholarships for the program to yogis who work with under-served communities.
 You can find out more and apply for those scholarships here.

 How does the payment plan work?

 Once accepted into the program, you will be sent an acceptance letter with a financial form to fill out letting us know which payment option you choose.
 The payment options are: